 • hygienic devices;

-• devices that make it possible to move;
+• devices that make movement possible;

 Hygiene